It’s the middle of the night. The whole house is asleep. Everything is quiet.

 The blue lights from electronic devices like televisions, computers, smartphones, and e-readers disrupt the circadian rhythm and also inhibit the production of melatonin, a powerful sleep hormone.

-If you’re continually scrolling through social media or emails while lying in bed, you may not be able to fall asleep as quickly, giving tinnitus a window of opportunity to make its appearance.
+If you’re continually watching TV, scrolling through social media or emails while lying in bed, you may not be able to fall asleep as quickly, giving tinnitus a window of opportunity to make its appearance.
 As a rule of thumb, avoid screen time within 90 minutes before bed.
 If that’s not possible use special glasses that block this type of light.

 Alternatively, there are settings for Android devices and for the iPhones that can block this type of light without any extra equipment.